Genty83/My-Cook-Hub/TESTING.md

 Outcome | Pass/Fail
 --- | ---
-Logo and header both reload the home page when clicked, as expected | Pass
+Logo and header both reload the home page when clicked, as expected | Pass Nav links are hidden on smaller | Pass
+Nav buttons are hidden on smaller screens and replaced with icon buttons | Pass All links shown correctly depending on User or Non-User | Pass

 #### Nav Links Displayed